themindfulbit/td/_content/1-episodes/2014-08-31-080-fastmail-explorations.md

 Fastmail has great spam filtering but sometimes spam comes from companies that we have legitimate associations with.
 In those cases no automatic spam filtering will be effective.
 That's why I give out unique addresses to everyone that requires it.
 Fastmail adopts the long standing Gmail option of plus addressing.
 Append a plus and some other word to your primary email address.
 It's a very subtle way to mask your main email address.
 For example, gabe+verizon@technicaldifficulties.us is still sent to gabe@technicaldifficulties.us but now I know Verizon is the source of the spam.
 But even better than that, I can easily trash all mail sent to that address with a server side mail rule and never be bothered by their garbage again.

+> {{ theme:partial src="aside-header" voice="potatowire" text="No
+plusses" }}
+>
+> I essentially do the same thing, but because I have all mis-addressed
+> email (i.e. not associated with an alias), I just change the whole email
+> address.
+This means I can redirect my email with a more natural-sounding
+> address, in case I ever have to say it or share it with my wife (i.e.
+> netflix@potatowire.com), but I still use suckispammers@potatowire.com,
+> if the situation calls for it.
+>
+> I also use purpose-oriented addresses to direct email without having
+> to rinker with my rules, such as orders@potatowire.com and
+> newsletters@potowire.com.
+Nothing innovative here, but it took me way
+> too long to think of nonetheless.

 {>>GABE ::: Tutorial for using aliasing and subdomain addressing and personalities<<}

 > {{ theme:partial src="aside-header" voice="gabe" text="Keyboard Shortcuts or GTFO" }}